DarkstarXDD/testimonials-grid-section/README.md

 ### Features. ✨

 - Added some view based animations using Framer Motion.
-- Used the `useReduceMotion` hook to make sure that users who have reduced motion setting enabled don't see the animations, providing a smoother experience for them.
+- Used the `useReducedMotion` hook to make sure that users who have reduced motion setting enabled don't see the animations, providing a smoother experience for them.

 #